TheLonerD/BorderlandsAdvancedConfig/README.md

 # Borderlands Advanced Settings

+The objective of this program is to allow easy configuration of Borderlands options available in its config files.
+These are things that should have been included with the game..

+### Features
-Tweak game settings outside the game.
+* Tweak game settings outside the game;
+* UPnP port forward setup script with error handling;
+* Backup/restore;
+* Custom INI parser with error handling.

 ### Requirements
 * Windows XP or above;